PatrickLouys/no-framework-tutorial/03-error-handler.md

     $whoops->pushHandler(new \Whoops\Handler\PrettyPageHandler);
 } else {
     $whoops->pushHandler(function($e){
-        echo 'Friendly error page and send an email to the developer';
+        echo 'Todo: Friendly error page and send an email to the developer';
     });
 }
 $whoops->register();